davidclaeysquinones/epg-info-docker/README.md

 By default some fixes are available.
 If you have suggestions or a problem with them please submit an issue.
 If for some reason you want to include your own provider fixes this is possible by creation a mapping in the `/fixes` folder.<br>
 The expected structure is */fixes/`provider_name`/`provider_name`.config.js*.<br>
-It is recommended that existing provider code as a base for your customisations.
+It is recommended that you take existing provider code as a base for your customisations.

 ### Environment Variables